For Your Benefit: How will the WEP & GPO Repeal Affect Connecticut Teachers?

 For decades, this law has been in effect, initially signed by President Reagan on April 21st, 1983.
 The initial idea behind this law, whether right or wrong, was to prevent the disproportionate collection of retirement benefits by state or municipal employees who became eligible to collect both a non-covered pension and Social Security benefits.

-Prime example: Think of a public school teacher, police officer, firefighter, or some variation of a state/municipal employee who worked 20 years at their job and became eligible to collect from a non-covered pension (a plan in which Social Security taxes were not withheld).
+Prime example: Think of our loved Connecticut public school teachers, police officer, firefighter, or some variation of a state/municipal employee who worked 20 years at that career and became eligible to collect from a non-covered pension (a plan in which Social Security taxes were not withheld).
 Then, they went on to work 10 years in a second career where they paid Social Security taxes for the required minimum 40 quarters, making them eligible to collect Social Security.

 People in this situation faced a significant reduction in their monthly Social Security benefit through the WEP reduction.
 To properly explain how this affected the benefit received, I need to provide a brief overview of AIME and Social Security bend points.